-Welcome back for the 2023-2024 school year here at Avocado Elementary School (AES)!
+Welcome back for the 2024-2025 school year here at Avocado Elementary School (AES)!
 I hope you have enjoyed your summer break and eagerly anticipating your return for another exciting year of teaching and learning.
 I would also like to extend a special welcome to any new students and parents joining our AES family of Flying Aces this school year.

 Thank you to each of you for supporting our school community, and our students' continued achievement and success.
-Even in the unprecedented times that we have come through these past three years, your support proved to be invaluable, and was part of the reason that our school community met and exceeded the academic goals we set last year.
+Your support has been invaluable and is part of the reason that our school community achieved an "A" grade this past year, and continues to meet and exceed the academic goals we set each academic year.
 As such, your partnering with us this year school year will be critical to help us maintain and accelerate our momentum.

-Therefore, as we approach the 2023-2024 school year, we endeavor to continue to provide our students with the tools and education needed to help them make leaps forward.
-We will continue to push our students and school to soar to higher levels of academic achievement and success, as we are Flying Aces, Taking Flight!
+Therefore, as we approach the 2024-2025 school year, we endeavor to continue to provide our students with the tools and education needed to help them make leaps forward.
+We will continue to push our students and school to soar to higher levels of academic achievement and success, as we are Flying Aces, On "A" Mission!